BitTorrent

-The use of BitTorrent may sometimes be limited by Internet Service Providers (ISPs), on legal or copyright grounds.
-Users may choose to run seedboxes or virtual private networks (VPNs) to circumvent these restrictions.

 History

-Programmer Bram Cohen, a University at Buffalo alumnus, designed the protocol in April 2001, and released the first available version on 2 July 2001.
+Programmer Bram Cohen, a University at Buffalo alumnus, designed the protocol in April 2001 with the idea of speeding up download time by enabling files to be downloaded from many sources.
+He then released the first available version on 2 July 2001.
+Cohen and Ashwin Navin founded BitTorrent, Inc. (later renamed Rainberry, Inc.) to further develop the technology in 2004.

 The first release of the BitTorrent client had no search engine and no peer exchange.
 Up until 2005, the only way to share files was by creating a small text file called a "torrent", that they would upload to a torrent index site.
 The first uploader acted as a seed, and downloaders would initially connect as peers.
 Those who wish to download the file would download the torrent, which their client would use to connect to a tracker which had a list of the IP addresses of other seeds and peers in the swarm.
 Once a peer completed a download of the complete file, it could in turn function as a seed.
 These files contain metadata about the files to be shared and the trackers which keep track of the other seeds and peers.

 In 2005, first Vuze and then the BitTorrent client introduced distributed tracking using distributed hash tables which allowed clients to exchange data on swarms directly without the need for a torrent file.

 In 2006, peer exchange functionality was added allowing clients to add peers based on the data found on connected nodes.

+In 2017, BitTorrent, Inc. released the BitTorrent v2 protocol specification.
 BitTorrent v2 is intended to work seamlessly with previous versions of the BitTorrent protocol.
-The main reason for the update was that the old cryptographic hash function, SHA-1 is no longer considered safe from malicious attacks by the developers, and as such, v2 uses SHA-256.
+The main reason for the update was that the old cryptographic hash function, SHA-1, is no longer considered safe from malicious attacks by the developers, and as such, v2 uses SHA-256.
 To ensure backwards compatibility, the v2 .torrent file format supports a hybrid mode where the torrents are hashed through both the new method and the old method, with the intent that the files will be shared with peers on both v1 and v2 swarms.
 Another update to the specification is adding a hash tree to speed up time from adding a torrent to downloading files, and to allow more granular checks for file corruption.
 In addition, each file is now hashed individually, enabling files in the swarm to be deduplicated, so that if multiple torrents include the same files, but seeders are only seeding the file from some, downloaders of the other torrents can still download the file.
+In addition, file hashes can be displayed on tracker, torrent indexing services, to search for swarms by searching for hashes of files contained in them.
+These hashes are different from the usual SHA-256 hash of files and can be obtained using tools.
 Magnet links for v2 also support a hybrid mode to ensure support for legacy clients.